-This paper explores the dry weather fears of Britain’s early industrial canal network through the impact of droughts on canal operation in the late eighteenth Century.
-In doing so it will present a previously unpublished long instrumental precipitation reconstruction for Chatsworth in Derbyshire and demonstrate the impact of droughts on the development of canal infrastructure, particularly the nearby Trent and Mersey Canal.
+This paper explores the dry weather fears of Britain’s early industrial canal network through the impact of droughts on canal operation in the late eighteenth century.
+It presents a previously unpublished long instrumental precipitation reconstruction for Chatsworth in Derbyshire and demonstrates the impact of droughts on the development of canal infrastructure, particularly the nearby Trent and Mersey Canal.
 It argues that the development of the canal network, which was driven in part by responses to drought, was an important phase in the development of water supply systems in the Britain, which has previously been overlooked.

-In exploring how the early canal network developed and its vulnerability to droughts, this paper also contributes to the growing literature exploring how past experiences can, and continue to, shape our understanding to contemporary climate (Adamson, 2015; Adamson et al. 2018; Mitchell 2011; Westermann and Rohr, 2015) and hazard (Jones et al. 2012; Sangster et al. 2018) adaptation and resilience.
+In exploring how the early canal network developed and its vulnerability to droughts, this paper also contributes to the growing literature exploring how past experiences can, and continue to, shape our understanding of contemporary climate (Adamson, 2015; Adamson et al. 2018; Mitchell 2011; Westermann and Rohr, 2015) and hazard adaptation and resilience (Jones et al. 2012; Sangster et al. 2018).

 The development of canals in the eighteenth and nineteenth centuries

-Whilst the movement and transport of water for irrigation and communities has been ongoing since early settlements (Middle East c.
-5000 BC), these often remained relatively simple in structure and scale (Bazza 2007).
-Transporting heavy and bulky goods by water has been undertaken for many centuries in Britain (Blair 2014; Gardiner 2017).
+Movement and transport of water for irrigation and communities has been a feature of the water landscape since early settlements (Middle East c.
+5000 BC), but these systems often remained relatively simple in structure and scale (Bazza 2007).
+In Britain, transporting heavy and bulky goods by water has been undertaken for many centuries (Blair 2014; Gardiner 2017).
 The early industrial canal network expanded and improved on an earlier system of natural and engineered navigable rivers, supplemented by some artificial channels (Bond 2014).
 These river navigations were subject to seasonal variation in flow and liable to movement of sediments during periods of high flow, which could be easily render the channel unnavigable (Satchell 2017).
 The modification of river channels to allow for easier navigation only provided short term improvements; widening, deepening or reducing sinuosity often increased the water velocity and concurrently increased erosion rates and downstream silting (Rhodes 2014).
 As Thomas Telford (1757-1834), the notable civil engineer remarked in 1800, ‘artificial canals have been formed in many parts of the country, and the navigation of many of the other rivers in this island have been greatly improved; yet still the navigation of the river Severn has been suffered to remain in its natural and imperfect state; not one obstacle has been removed, nor has one improvement been yet introduced.’
 One of the causes of the ‘imperfect state of the navigation’ was ‘the deficiency of water in drought, and from the superabundance of it during rainy seasons’ (Plymley 1803, p.
 286).
 These navigable rivers were unpredictable and uncontrollable, the canals of the early industrial age attempted to improve upon them by taming and redirecting nature.
 Water was captured and controlled in slow moving and relatively straight channels of predetermined dimensions, thereby significantly reducing problems caused by sediment movement.
 However, these characteristics could themselves present problems of sedimentation where water sources introduced sediments to the canal network.